-The author, a TBI survivor, also manages with difficulty to talk about her own ordeal.
-She had her own TBI in 1985.
-She has lived post-TBI for over 25 years now.
+Ms. Hultberg had her own TBI in 1985.
+In Brain Injury Advocates she manages with difficulty to talk about her own TBI ordeal.
+She has lived post-TBI for 30 years now.
 She didn't quite have an MTBI (mild traumatic brain injury), nor did she have a severe TBI.
 Her injury fell somewhere in the middle.
 (Some call that a moderate TBI.)
 She discusses the accommodations she made in life.
 For example, she describes how she modified her lifestyle and living environment so that she could go on in spite of some TBI-engendered limitations.
 Her ultimate outcome was that she was eventually able to reengage in society.
 She hopes she was even able to make a bit of a difference in this world for others with acquired (which includes traumatic) brain injuries.
 Read the book and make up your own mind.

 To contact the author please write to Sue Hultberg, PO Box 9073, Santa Rosa, California, USA, 95405 or email her at sabisue@prodigy (dot) net.